silencesys/lindat-tei/src/guidelines/witness-description.md

   <acquistion></acquisition>
 </history>
 ```
-The above elements are used to record information about the history of a manuscript.
+The above elements are used to record information about the history of a manuscript. _This element is optional._

 ### Origin
 ```xml